Hawthorne Hotel: Franklin Building

+American Civil War was going on and patience was needed.

 Hotel

 By 1923, prominent members of the Salem community agreed that the city needed a modern hotel to house the increasing travelers for business.
 Frank Poor, founder of the Sylvania Lighting Company and North Shore native, was the most outspoken about ideas about the hotel.
-Construction of the hotel as it is today began in 1924, and on July 23 the following year the hotel was inaugurated and opened to the public.
+Construction of the hotel as it is today began in 1924, and on July 23 the following year the hotel was inaugurated and opened to the public as the Hotel Hawthorne.
+The Salem Marine Society was able to rebuild their headquarters into the Hotel.

-In the 1950’s the hotel temporarily changed its changed its name to Hawthorne Motor Hotel due to the growing demand for cars.
+In the 1950s, the hotel temporarily changed its name to Hawthorne Motor Hotel due to the growing demand for cars.
 It became a member of the Historic Hotels of America in 1991.